Candidate field manual

 Enroll in the National Firefighter Registry for Cancer

-Cancer is the leading cause of line-of-duty death in the fire service, and women firefighters are dramatically underrepresented in the research that's shaping prevention.
-The NFR is a CDC-run, opt-in registry — your data helps protect the firefighters coming up behind you.
-Free, ~10 minutes, eligible the moment you're sworn in (or if you're already serving).
+Cancer is the leading cause of line-of-duty death in the fire service, and women firefighters are dramatically underrepresented in the research that shapes prevention.
+The NFR is a CDC-run, opt-in registry: your data helps protect the firefighters coming up behind you.
+Free, about 10 minutes, and you are eligible the moment you are sworn in (or if you are already serving).

-Run by the CDC + NIOSH · 18+, current or former US firefighter
+Run by the CDC and NIOSH.
+Open to current or former US firefighters, 18 and over.

 Take the baseline assessment.
 See exactly where you stand.
 Get a program built around your career, your level, and your timeline.